Proportional representation: Fairness

-Similarly, in the 2015 UK general election, conducted using single-winner FPTP, the Scottish National Party gained 56 seats, all in Scotland, with a 4.7 percent share of the national vote, while the UK Independence Party, with 12.6 percent, gained only a single seat.
+Similarly, in the 2015 UK general election, conducted using single-winner FPTP, the Scottish National Party gained 56 seats, all in Scotland, with a 4.7 percent share of the national vote, while the UK Independence Party, with 12.6 percent, won only a single seat.

 Representation of minor parties

 The use of multiple-member districts elects a greater variety of members compared to first-past-the-post.
 It has been argued that in emerging democracies, inclusion of minorities in the legislature can be essential for social stability and to consolidate the democratic process.

 Critics of PR, on the other hand, claim inclusion can give extreme parties a foothold in parliament.
-That is sometimes cited as a cause for the collapse of the Weimar government in post–World War I Germany.
 With very low thresholds, very small parties can act as "king-makers", holding larger parties to ransom during coalition discussions.
-The example of Israel is often quoted, These problems can be limited, as in the modern German Bundestag, by the use of a high electoral threshold, limiting the parties that receive parliamentary representation.
+That is sometimes cited as a cause for the collapse of the Weimar government in post–World War I Germany, and the example of Israel is also often quoted.
+These problems can be limited, as in the modern German Bundestag, by the use of a high electoral threshold, limiting the parties that receive parliamentary representation.
 This would, however, increase the number of wasted votes, if voters cannot register alternate preferences.

 Another criticism is that the dominant parties in plurality/majoritarian systems, often looked on as "coalitions" or as "broad churches", can fragment under PR as the election of candidates from smaller groups becomes possible.
 Israel, Brazil, and Italy (until 1993) are examples.
 However, research shows, in general, there is only a small increase in the number of parties in parliament (although small parties have larger representation) under PR.

 Open list systems and STV, the only prominent PR system that does not require political parties, enable independent candidates to be elected.
 In Ireland, on average, about six independent candidates have been elected each parliament.
 This can lead to a situation where forming a Parliamentary majority requires support of one or more of these independent representatives.
 In some cases, these independents have positions that are closely aligned with the governing party and it hardly matters.
 The Irish Government formed after the 2016 election even included independent representatives in the cabinet of a minority government.
 In other cases, the independent member's electoral platform is entirely local and addressing this is a price for support.